Daniel Marques

 Knocky Shooty

-Knocky Shooty is a funfair themed virtual reality casual video game.
+Knocky Shooty is a funfair-themed virtual reality casual video game.
 In Knocky Shooty you can play two mini-games.
 In the arcades, you can shoot targets with a pistol.
-In the tents, you can knockdown soda cans with baseballs.
+In the tents, you can knock down soda cans with baseballs.

 The game features both natural and teleport locomotion, diegetic interfaces, gaze-based input and spatial audio.

-The game was developed for Virtual and Augmented Reality class using the Unity engine and the SteamVR plugin.
+The game was developed for the Virtual and Augmented Reality class using the Unity engine and the SteamVR plugin.

 Primal Light